tinny77/lessy-flags/README.md

 ```

 #### Support
-I will be adding more flags over time, currently I have made flags for:
+I will be adding more flags over time, so far I have done:

   * AE (United Arab Emirates)
   * BR (Brazil)